A view from Sam Crumley, VP of Employee Experience at Panopto

-The last example I gave during the webinar related to my experience facilitating training and communications amongst remote teams.
+The last example I gave during the webinar related to my experience facilitating collaboration amongst remote teams.
 While many organisations I have worked with operated in different regions, the example I chose was when I worked for a Canadian government authority delivering services across broad territories with limited budget.
 This organisation had turnover and staffing challenges.
 Employees were often based in incredibly remote locations, making face-to-face training options difficult.

 Looking at the opportunities I had to enhance company culture, I knew it would be important to reinforce connections with the main office and break down misconceptions or lack of understanding between locations.
 I also wanted to improve regional expertise and open up career development opportunities for the remotely located workers.

 The approach I took at the time involved periodic travel to the main office and the creation of centralized content that we ‘shipped out’ to other locations.
 Virtual meetings were used to bring remote teams together and offered a mix of internal and external content creation.

 How do I think video would have helped in this scenario?
 Well, it would have allowed me to: